ysndr/MSc-Thesis/chapter/background.md

 ### Commands and Notifications

-The LSP build on top of the JSON-RPC protocol described in the previous subsection.
+The LSP builds on top of the JSON-RPC protocol described in the previous subsection.

 #### File Notification